andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 draft: false
 ---

-In [my previous post](/blog/2019-10-31-hello-world) I talked about my background and how I started on my journey to learn typed functional programming.
+In [my intro post](/blog/2019-10-31-hello-world) I talked about my background and how I started on my journey to learn typed functional programming.
 I'll again preface these posts with a note that I don't have a background in category theory, so these posts are intended to help introduce things from a boots-on-the-ground perspective.
 Please feel free to correct me on any points I've messed up.
+I'm also not an OCaml expert, so there may be techniques or coding conventions here that are not completely correct.
+The purpose of these blogs is not to achieve rigorous perfection but to help impart some intuition on the topics.
+If you find any issues with code examples, please let me know, and I'll fix them.

 # Functors